pursuemoon/ga-tsp/README.md

 Logs and images will be saved in `logs` and `imgs`, respectively.

-The following is all parameters that you can use and their meanings.
+The following are all available parameters and their meanings.

 Parameter         | Meaning
 ----              | ----